anlianguzova/BI_project_reticulata/README.md

 ##### Creating *in silico* mate pairs liabrary

-Mate pair libraris were made via [`Cross-species scaffolding`](https://github.com/thackl/cross-species-scaffolding) pipeline with `-l 141` prameter (the size of the smallest of the average length of the readings).
+Mate pair libraris were made via [`Cross-species scaffolding`](https://github.com/thackl/cross-species-scaffolding) pipeline with `-l 141` prameter (the size of the smallest of the average length of the reads).
 The other parameters were left default.

 ##### Genome assembly

 SPAdes (v.
 3.15.4) was used for *Peltogaster reticulata* genome assembly launching the script available [here](https://github.com/anlianguzova/BI_project_reticulata/tree/main/Scripts/Genome/SPAdes).
-The paths to the previously obtained mate-pair libraries were specified, and the assembly was done in careful mode (parameter `--careful`).
+The paths to the merged decontaminated fastq files and previously obtained mate-pair libraries were specified, and the assembly was done in careful mode (parameter `--careful`).
 Quality assessment was obtained via `Quast v.
 5.2.0`